brianknab/brianknab.github.io/_posts/2018-04-22-simple-linear-regression.md

 Now, suppose the cost you pay for the error in your compatriot's estimate of $$y_i$$ for a given $$x_i$$ is proportional to the squared error between her guess - based on the slope and intercept you provided -- and the true value of $$y_i$$.

-In that situation, the "best" line is the one that minimizes quadratic loss -- the sum of the squared vertical distances between each point and the line in question.
+In this situation, the "best" line is the one that minimizes quadratic loss -- the sum of the squared vertical distances between each point and the line in question.
 So you want to find $$\beta_0$$ and $$\beta_1$$ which satisfy:

 $$
 \begin{align*}